Azure/azure-powershell/src/RedisCache/RedisCache/help/New-AzRedisCache.md

 Persistence writes Redis data into an Azure Storage account that you own and manage.
 So before configuring data persistence you need to have [storage account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-powershell) in same resource group.
 Choose a storage account in the same region and subscription as the cache, and a Premium Storage account is recommended because premium storage has higher throughput.

-After creating Storage account get storage account connection string.
-Steps to getting connection string from storage account.
+After creating a storage account, get the storage account connection string using this procedure.

 1. Run this command ** "Get-AzStorageAccountKey -ResourceGroupName $resourceGroupName -Name $storageAccountName"** in powershell.
-1. From the output of above command copy any key.
+1. From the output of above, copy any key.
 1. Put the storage account key and the storage account name in below format to get connection string of Storage account.

 ```
 Connection String Format :- "DefaultEndpointsProtocol=https;AccountName={storageAccountName};AccountKey={storageAccountKey};EndpointSuffix=core.windows.net"
 ```
-There is need to specifies Redis configuration settings to enable data persistence.
+You must have the specific Redis configuration settings to enable data persistence.

 For RDB backup enable
 -  rdb-backup-enabled (Set true or false)